- Richest Athletes › Tennis Players

-He had had to shell out more than $25 million to his first wife Barbara and a Russian model named Angela Ermakova, who had his baby after a fling in a London nightclub in 1999.
+He reportedly had had to shell out millions to his first wife Barbara and a Russian model named Angela Ermakova, who had his baby after a fling in a London nightclub in 1999.
 In June 2018, Boris shocked the world by declaring he had diplomatic immunity from all attempts to sue him thanks to his appointment as a diplomat by the Central African Republic (CAR).
 It was later revealed that this claim was completely fraudulent, and that Becker's CAR passport was part of a batch that had previously been stolen.

 In 2020, Boris Becker was accused of failing to hand over his Wimbledon trophies while he was in the process of liquidating his assets due to bankruptcy.
 Violating the terms of bankruptcy and failing to disclose information about one's assets is a serious offense, and Becker faced criminal charges.
 He pleaded not guilty to all of these charges.
 This came at a point when he was also being charged with hiding over 1 million pounds by transferring them across different bank accounts.

-Real Estate: Boris Becker owns a sprawling residence in Mallorca worth a reported sum of 9.4 million pounds.
-He initially listed the 31,000-square-foot home for 13 million pounds in 2007.
-Although Becker was desperately trying to sell his long-abandoned Mallorcan estate to pay off his debts, he was thwarted repeatedly by a number of squatters who moved in in 2018.
+In 2007 he listed the 31,000-square-foot home for 13 million pounds.
+Although Becker was trying to sell his long-abandoned Mallorcan estate to pay off his debts, he was thwarted repeatedly by a number of squatters who moved in in 2018.
 The squatters voiced their plans to stay put for the foreseeable future, with some even planning to turn the residence into "Neverland" from Peter Pan.